Make a custom flower bouquet online to pick up in person.

 “How might we enable users looking for a personalized arrangement to digitally customize unique flower bouquets?”

-🛣 A deeper look into the journey of buying flowers online and in person
+A deeper look into the journey of buying flowers online and in person

 After learning the diversity in the reasons why and the events when people buy flowers, I took a closer look at the finer details of what people seek in their flower bouquets and what a typical flower buying journey is often like.
+I read several articles online and sent out a survey to 10 users who have bought flower bouquets on multiple occasions.

 Some high-level discoveries: